Skip to content Skip to footer navigation

 How to give your speaker better battery life

 Speakers tend to last a while if you take care of them, but most portable models have one weakness – battery life.
-The rechargeable battery will likely degrade over time and a speaker that once held a six-hour charge may only hold four hours after a couple of years.
-This is inevitable – it's just how most batteries work.
-But there are some things you can do to prolong their life expectancy.
+The rechargeable battery will likely degrade over time, but there are some things you can do to prolong their life expectancy.

 Rechargeable batteries like to be drained and charged so try to use the speaker in battery mode as often as you can.
 If they're sitting idle for months at a time the batteries are likely to lose their ability to hold a decent charge.

-Also, don't leave rechargeable speakers plugged in once they're full as this can diminish battery capacity (not unlike a smartphone).
-Note that this only applies to models that are designed to be battery powered.
+Don't leave rechargeable speakers plugged in once they're full as this can diminish battery capacity (not unlike a smartphone).
 Others can alternate between battery and mains power so they're typically 'smart' enough to stop trying to charge the battery when it's full.

 If the battery is no longer functioning correctly but the speaker is otherwise fine, you can try removing the battery.
-This means it will require mains power all the time, and opening it up may void the warranty, but this can also negate some performance issues for a speaker that's still able to play music.
+It require mains power all the time, and opening it up may void the warranty, but it should still play audio as intended.

 How to recycle your old wireless speaker